 Action Item 64-01: SG17

-Studies on security aspects of IPv6 deployment are being developed by a group of experts in SG17, in close collaboration with IETF and other SDOs.
+Studies on security aspects of IPv6 deployment are developed by a group of experts in SG17, in close collaboration with IETF and other SDOs.
 SG17 approved Rec.
 ITU-T X.1037, Technical security guideline on deploying IPv6, and X.Suppl.23, Security management guideline for implementation of IPv6 environment in telecommunication organizations.

 Action Item 64-02: SG2